TurtleKitty/Vaquero/README.md

 Vaquero is a scripting language for cowboy coders.

-It's an Lisp variant with an unusual object/message system, first-class environments, delimited continuations, and restartable exceptions.
+It's a Lisp variant with an unusual object/message system, first-class environments, delimited continuations, restartable exceptions, and syntactic abstraction.

 ## Basic usage